-Although some leathermakers deceptively tout their products as “eco-friendly,” turning skin into leather also requires massive amounts of energy and dangerous chemicals, including mineral salts, formaldehyde, coal-tar derivatives, and various oils, dyes, and finishes, some of them cyanide-based.
-Most leather produced in the U.S. is chrome-tanned; all wastes containing chromium are considered hazardous by the EPA.
+Although some leather makers deceptively tout their products as “eco-friendly,” turning skin into leather also requires massive amounts of energy and dangerous chemicals, including mineral salts, formaldehyde, coal-tar derivatives, and various oils, dyes, and finishes, some of them cyanide-based.
+Most leather produced in the U.S. is chrome-tanned, and all wastes containing chromium are considered hazardous by the EPA.

-Tannery effluent contains large amounts of pollutants, such as salt, lime sludge, sulfides, and acids.
-The process of tanning stabilizes the collagen or protein fibers in skins so that they actually stop biodegrading—otherwise the leather would rot right off your feet.
+Tannery waste contains large amounts of pollutants, such as salt, lime sludge, sulfides, and acids.
+The process of tanning stabilizes the collagen or protein fibers in skins so that they stop biodegrading—otherwise, the leather would rot right in your closet.

-People who work in and live near tanneries suffer too.
-Many die from cancer possibly caused by exposure to toxic chemicals used to process and dye the leather.
+People who work in and live near tanneries suffer, too.
+Many die of cancer possibly caused by exposure to toxic chemicals used to process and dye the leather.
 The Centers for Disease Control and Prevention found that the incidence of leukemia among residents in an area near one tannery in Kentucky was five times the U.S. average.